About Bells Up Winery

 Today, we invite guests to experience their own #bellsupmoment with a full-sensory private wine tasting experience guided by Winemaker Dave, where he shares our wines and our story.
 One of the best parts of being a micro-boutique winery is the opportunity to build lasting personal relationships with each and every person who comes through our door.
 That’s why we exclusively offer private wine tasting experiences that are dedicated solely to your group—and never double-booked.
 We look forward to hosting you here.
-To schedule an appointment or to purchase wine, please give us a call at 503.537.1328 or email email@example.com.

 About the Bells Up Estate Vineyard